 In a study published in PLUS One, 25 parents and grandparents revealed their experience with body image growing up.
 Here’s what it found:

 - Fourteen of the participants said their body weight awareness emerged through comments made by others, mostly parents and friends.
 Four of the 14 gave critical comments from parents as the reason they don’t mention weight with their children or grandchildren.
 One participant said, ‘‘I carry that with me today.
-I still think of that…That’s why it’s so important to me not to make an issue out of weight, because those comments last forever and ever.’’
+I still think of that…That’s why it’s so important to me not to make an issue out of weight because those comments last forever and ever.’’
 Another participant said ‘‘my mom would point out when I was 9 that I would eat too much or that I needed to go exercise.’’

-- Eleven of the parents and grandparents became aware of their body on their own, with seven saying their awareness emerged through negative feelings about their body size or themselves, and four saying their awareness emerged through comparing their bodies to their peers.
+- Eleven of the parents and grandparents became aware of their body on their own, with seven saying their awareness emerged through negative feelings about their body size or themselves, and four said their awareness emerged through comparing their bodies to their peers.
 One participant said ‘‘you’re at an age where all the girls are like, ‘I’m fat!
 My thighs are so fat!’’’

 - None of the participants — regardless of size– described their emerging childhood body image in positive terms.
 One adult said ‘‘I don’t think I’ve ever liked my body weight, even though I was only a size five up until I was 18 and that’s fairly small, but I never liked myself.”
 Another felt too skinny: ‘‘I was really thin, and people constantly, constantly commented on my weight.’’